Making a Basic Obby

 |Right Mouse Button||Look around|

-To stop play testing, press the Stop button.
+To stop playing, press the Stop button.

 Designing an Obby